Cycling is the closest thing to flying I can ever get without developing wings or depending on an external engine to get moving.

 Being a regular bike commuter is somewhat like being a pilot flying a plane.
 A typical day of “flight” begins when I board the “plane” (i.e. my bicycle) and roll along the “runway” (which may be a pavement or a corridor or a car park etc) before taking off into the air (usually a main road).
 I will cruise and soar and glide like a bird, and at times hit a “turbulence” when I travel along bumpy roads.
 I will feel the strain as I pedal uphill and also the relief as I coast downhill.
 Along familiar long roads, I usually lapse into an “auto-pilot” mode, and let my subconscious take over the navigation process.
 Finally, I will arrive at my destination, and touch down on the “runway” before coming to a stop (usually at a car park or bicycle bay etc).
 I will disembark from the “plane”, grateful for another successful “flight” and for arriving safe and sound.

-These two words appear innocuous when I first came across the name of the waterfall in a local hiking group website.
-I have never been to this waterfall until October 2014, and I got more than I bargained for from this hiking trip in Terengganu, Peninsular Malaysia.
+These two words appeared innocuous when I first came across the name of the waterfall in a local hiking group website in 2014.
+I have never been to this waterfall, and I got more than I bargained for after I signed up for the hiking trip in Terengganu, Peninsular Malaysia.

 Cycling has given me the opportunity to muse and contemplate about life in general, as well as about death.
 Having commuted to school and work by bus and later by MRT train all my life until I reached the age of 40, I have never gotten so up close and personal with other vehicles on the roads until I started cycling on the roads.